 This will likely come as no surprise, but previews are important.
 And we’re not talking about the trailers for Hollywood’s next billion-dollar blockbusters.
-We’re talking about the best way to see how your Google AdWords text ads appear in an actual Google search.
+We’re talking about the best way to see how your Google Ads text ads appear in an actual Google search.

 You may think you already have an adequate method for previewing your ads, but just like the latest movie trailer that spoils all the film’s big surprises, you’re likely doing it wrong.